|Pilot Captain Harry O. Patterson

-The navigator left the crash site, and proceeded north.
-He came to a Hospital, and gave the news that there had been a crash.
-A Local Australian bushman was called into to assist with the search.
-He questioned the navigator about what landmarks he had passed on his way to the Hospital.
-They got a couple Jeeps with the bushman on the hood and started looking.
+After the crash, search parties from Reid River with flashlights searched almost all night for the crash site.
+A bushman was called into to assist with the search and questioned the navigator about what landmarks he had passed on his way to the hospital.
+Using a couple jeeps the bushman led the search.
 The bushman directed them to a point and said that they were where the plane should be.
 They fired a flare, and another was fired within 50 yards of them, found the wreckage.
-One crewmember had died, the rest were unhurt.
+One crew member had died, the rest were unhurt.

 Houston, 22nd BG recalls the crash of a B-26: